DenisGorbachev/metawomen-docs/doc/Tokenomics/NFTCollection.md

 ## Value propositions

-* Earn MWL token via Learn-to-Earn mechanics.
+* Earn MWR token via Learn-to-Earn / Work-to-Earn mechanics.
 * Gain private access to our closed community.

 ## Parameters

-* Initial supply: `1000`
+* Initial supply: `1000` (more can be minted by users)
 * Mintable: yes, by users ([see docs](#mint))

 ## Characteristics